 Can I trade in my current car as a deposit?

-Yes, trade-ins are accepted as part or all of your deposit, reducing the loan amount needed.
+Yes, a trade-in can be used as part or all of your deposit, which can reduce the amount financed.

 Do both options give me ownership at the end?